 1932-S (San Francisco Mint)

 The San Francisco mint, like the Denver mint, did not make a large quantity of these coins.
-In fact, only 408,000 of them were produced.
-This also makes this coin a rarity in the series.
+In fact, they only produced 408,000 of them.
+This low production also makes this coin a rarity in the series.
 An average circulated specimen has a value of at least $100.
 Look for a small "S" on the reverse below the wreath.

 03 of 11